2012–13 Heart of Midlothian F.C. season: Overview

 Hearts finished tenth in the Scottish Premier League.
 They reached the Play-off Round of the Europa League, the Fourth round of the Scottish Cup and reached the Final of the League Cup losing 3–2 to St Mirren at Hampden.

 Financial problems

-The club continued to experience financial problems with some of the senior team not getting paid on time in September.
-Some players and the management team did not receive there wages in October on time either, which led to the Scottish Premier League (SPL) hitting the club with a transfer embargo.
+The club continued to experience financial problems in September 2012, when a small number of senior players were not paid on time.
+Some players and members of the management team also did not receive their October wages on time, which led to the Scottish Premier League (SPL) hitting the club with a transfer embargo.
 The embargo meant Hearts were unable to sign any players until at least 23 December 2012.
 In December, the embargo was extended indefinitely as Hearts were deemed to have broken SPL rules by failing to pay a number of bonuses and appearance payments in a timely manner.
 On 17 January 2013, the embargo was lifted and replaced with signing restrictions until the end of the season, meaning Hearts could only sign players under the age of 21, on less wages and on a one in one out basis.

-In early November, the club were subject to a tax tribunal against HMRC over a £1.75m bill.
-The case centred around the transfer of players on loan from FBK Kaunas and whether tax on the players full earnings should have been paid in the UK rather than in Lithuania where there is a lower rate of taxation.
-Kaunas paid the large part of the players wages and in doing so paid tax in Lithuania.
-Shortly after the club was issued with a winding up order over a £449,692.04 unpaid tax bill forcing the club to issue a plea for emergency backing from its fans amid fears Hearts did not have enough funds to continue past their scheduled game against St Mirren on 17 November.
-Fans were urged to buy match tickets to sell out games and take part in the club's share issue.